elasti-jeans/qa-scripts/ssh/README.md

 alias ssh2='/path/to/qa-scripts/ssh/ssh2cloud.py -i ~/.ssh/elastifile.pem'
 ```

-Now connecting to your test VM is be as simple as
+Now connecting to your test VM is as simple as
 ```shell script
 ssh2 934 -l
 ```